RTXteam/RTX-KG2/README.md

     tail -f ~/kg2-build/build-umls.log

-The build process for `umls.owl` takes about 5.5 hours.
+Extracting UMLS and building all the UMLS OWL files takes about 5.5 hours.

 (8) Build KG2: Rejoin the screen session using `screen -r`.
 Within the `screen` session, run: